 The Springfield/Chicopee/Holyoke/Westfield/Hampden County CoC and City of Springfield emphasize both prevention of homelessness and rapid rehousing for people who become homeless.
-The City and its partners are working to create a system that prevents households from becoming homeless and can rehouse anyone displaced by a housing crisis within thirty days, thereby greatly reducing homelessness

-OMB Control No: 2506-0117 (exp.
-07/31/2015) and the practice of emergency shelters functioning as ongoing housing for people who lose their housing.
+The City and its partners are working to create a system that prevents households from becoming homeless and can rehouse anyone displaced by a housing crisis within thirty days, thereby greatly reducing homelessness and the practice of emergency shelters functioning as ongoing housing for people who lose their housing.